qpdf/qpdf/manual/cli.rst

 .. help-topic inspection: inspect PDF files

    These options provide tools for inspecting PDF files.
-When any of the options in this section are specified, no output file should be given.
+When any of the options in this section are specified, no output file may be given.

 These options provide tools for inspecting PDF files.
-When any of the options in this section are specified, no output file should be given.
+When any of the options in this section are specified, no output file may be given.

 Related Options
 ~~~~~~~~~~~~~~~